From Solution to Scrapheap: The Afghan AF’s C-27A Transports

-That explains US NAVAIR’s efforts to buy more Ukrainian AN-32s, which offered familiar technology, even though the spares situation is less than ideal.
+Those priorities explain US NAVAIR’s efforts to buy more Ukrainian AN-32s, which offered familiar technology, even though the spares situation was less than ideal.
 On top of that, a 3-way deal was made with Italy to send 20 of its Alenia G.222 (C-27A) light transports to Afghanistan, under a refurbishment program conducted by Alenia North America.
+That turned out to be a lot less than ideal, and the planes were eventually scrapped.
+What happened?

 The ANAAF’s C-27A Program